ruro122020/flask-postgresql-template-local/README.md

-Backend flask application using sqlite.
+Backend flask application using postgresql.

 After installing packages, to use flask session object for cookies, do the following: